 Do you think the police presence has made a difference to business generally, though?

 Erica: Not at all.
 You get a lot of lads driving round here, just eyeing us all up, and that's gone down a bit since the police presence has stepped up.
-But it hasn't stepped up – not really.
+But it hasn't stepped up—not really.
 There are two officers who cycle round here a few evenings a week, but what can they do on a bike?
-If they see something going on, by the time they've got over here it'll have moved on.
+If they see something going on, by the time they've gotten over here, it'll have moved on.
 The police cars have died down loads recently, but I think they were only really here to say they'd visited in the first place.
-There's a big problem with language, too; a lot of the girls here don't speak a word of English, so if the police speak to them they don't have a clue what's going on.
+There's a big problem with language, too; a lot of the girls here don't speak a word of English, so if the police speak to them, they don't have a clue what's going on.

-We've only been talking a few minutes before a car pulls up a few metres away and flashes its lights.
-Erica stubs her fag out under her heel and gives me a brief nod, before lazily strolling over towards the car.
+We've only been talking a few minutes before a car pulls up a few meters away and flashes its lights.
+Erica stubs her cigarette out under her heel and gives me a brief nod, before lazily strolling over toward the car.

 Do the police talk to the workers much?